 Minors in Business for Non-Business Majors

 Non-business students must complete the course-specific prerequisites for each minor program course and must have earned credit for a minimum of 60 semester hours at the time they enroll in the 300- or 400-level courses.
-Non-business majors may earn degree credit for no more than 30 semester hours of Commerce courses (excluding EC 110 Principles of Microeconomics, EC 111 Principles of Macroeconomics and ST 260 Statistical Data Analysis) without approval of the associate dean for undergraduate programs.
-Failure to comply with these policies will result in administrative disenrollment from commerce courses.
+Non-business majors may earn degree credit for no more than 30 semester hours of business courses (excluding EC 110 Principles of Microeconomics, EC 111 Principles of Macroeconomics and ST 260 Statistical Data Analysis) without approval of the associate dean for undergraduate programs.
+Failure to comply with these policies will result in administrative disenrollment from business courses.